KaranJangid8656/Excel-clone/README.md

 - **CSS** for styling
 - **JavaScript & jQuery** for dynamic interactions

-## Usage
-- Click on any cell to start editing.
-- Use the menu bar and ribbon for formatting.
-- Navigate between sheets using the sheet bar.

 ## JavaScript Functionality
 - Handles cell selection and editing.
 - Implements the "Select All" functionality for the spreadsheet.